 0:51:34.5 MB: Talk to you soon.

-0:51:41.3 MB: Thank you for listening to Founder Hustle.
+[music]0:51:41.3 MB: Thank you for listening to Founder Hustle.
 If you enjoyed this conversation please subscribe and tell a friend.
 For more information about our guest, check out our website, wearenmv.com.
 There you’ll find all kinds of information, tools and resources for the New Majority entrepreneur.
 To stay connected follow us on social media @Wearenmv or search #FounderHustle.
 Founder Hustle is a production of Kinetic Energy Entertainment and New Majority Ventures.
 Our producer is Ann Kane.
 Our social media producer is Misako Envela.
 The intro theme is Vuelta Al Sol by Tomas Novoa.
 The credit theme is Glide by Columbia Nights and the yays are from Ratata by Curtis Cole.
-I’m Melissa Braldley.
+I’m Melissa Bradley.
 See you next time.